-SOMERSET, N.J.--(BUSINESS WIRE)--Apr.
-5, 2024-- Legend Biotech Corporation (NASDAQ: LEGN) (Legend Biotech), a global leader in cell therapy, announced today the U.S. Food and Drug Administration (FDA) has approved CARVYKTI[®] (ciltacabtagene autoleucel; cilta-cel) for the treatment of patients with relapsed or refractory multiple myeloma who have received at least one prior line of therapy, including a proteasome inhibitor (PI), and an immunomodulatory agent (IMiD), and are refractory to lenalidomide.
-CARVYKTI[®] is the first and only B-cell Maturation Antigen (BCMA) targeted therapy, including CAR-T therapies, bispecific antibodies, and antibody-drug conjugates (ADCs), approved starting in the second-line of treatment for patients with multiple myeloma.
+Data from CARTITUDE-4 supported the U.S. Food and Drug Administration (FDA) and European Commission (EC) approval of CARVYKTI[®] earlier this year for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least one prior line of therapy, including a PI, and IMiD, and are refractory to lenalidomide.
+CARVYKTI[®] is the first and only BCMA-targeted CAR-T cell therapy approved for the treatment of patients with multiple myeloma who have had at least one prior line of therapy.
+Globally, CARVYKTI[®] is now commercially available in five countries and has been utilized by over 4,500 patients.